sucora/sucora/README.md

 - 👋 Hi, I’m @sucora (Grace)
 - 👀 I’m interested in ...
 Learning.
 - 🌱 I’m currently learning ...
-Rust!
+Kubernetes!
 - 💞️ I’m looking to collaborate on ...
 Any projects that can help me learn.
 - 📫 How to reach me ...
 Discord @ `amazinggracie#4761` (don't spam please!)